Do You Want The Truth

 If you don't get an Energy Star glass package with Low E coatings and Argon gas - you are not improving the energy-efficiency of your windows.

-There are even 3 and 4 layers of silver available today but they are not really needed in our moderate climate and are much more expensive.
+There is even 4 layers of silver available today but they are not really needed in our moderate climate and are much more expensive.

 3. Complete and proper installation.